Rhemi7/weight-tracking-app/README.md

 # weighttrackerapp

-A new Flutter application to track the logistics movement of products
+A new Flutter application to tracks the weight of a person

 ## Getting Started